mosip/documentation/docs/ABIS-APIs.md

 # Introduction
-An ABIS system that integrates with MOSIP should support the following operations.
-All ABIS operations are via a message queue and asynchronous.
+An ABIS system that integrates with MOSIP should support the operations listed below.
+All ABIS operations are via. a message queue and are asynchronous.

-The objective of this specification document is to establish the technical and compliance standards/ protocols that are necessary for a ABIS solution to be used in MOSIP.

 # Parameters